willianmh/aws/README.md

 mpirun -n 4 -f hostfile ./foo
 ```

+The _instances_ids_ contains the instances ids to posterior use (like on terminate instances).

 The _public_ip_ will be used to configure the ssh keys, but it is not an essencial file.
 After you stop and start a VM, the value of public IP will change.